 Fresno’s homeless pet population has reached critical levels and the Valley’s public shelters are tragically overcrowded.
 Fresno Humane Animal Services is committed to playing a key role in the safety net for homeless animals by coordinating with reputable 501(c)3 animal rescues across the state and beyond.
-Each month, dozens of animals are transferred out of the shelter and into the safety of private rescue partners.
+Each month, hundreds of animals are transferred out of the shelter and into the safety of private rescue partners.
 These independent rescues are able to give more individual care and attention to animals in need, expand their opportunities for re-homing, and clear the way for other stray pets entering our shelter system.
 We encourage the public to support these local animal rescues through adoption, donation, and volunteer work.

 Promote responsible pet ownership through spay/neuter, vaccination, and identification

 Offer education and resources to address common behavioral issues in pets